-NB: Please remember the Early Career Teacher Entitlement training (formerly ECF programme) is not and must not be used as an assessment framework, During and throughout statutory induction, ECTs must only be assessed against the government teacher standards.
+Please remember the training element under the Early Career Teacher Entitlement (formerly ECF programme) is not and must not be used as an assessment framework nor is it something an ECT can pass or fail.
+ECTs must only be assessed against the government teacher standards during and throughout statutory induction which remains a one-time only process that cannot be retaken.

 .

-Progress reviews are not formal assessments however under 2-year induction arrangements they are to be completed by the induction tutor (not mentor) at the end of each term where a formal assessment is not due.
-Review meetings should also be held with the ECT at the end of each term.
-These meetings are an opportunity for the induction tutor and ECT to record and discuss progress, achievements, areas for development and agree any changes to the induction plan in terms of objectives or actions – there must be no surprises!
+Progress reviews are not formal assessments however under the 2-year induction arrangements they are to be completed by the induction tutor (not mentor) at the end of each period where a formal assessment is not due and submitted via Mosaic.
+Review meetings should also be held with the ECT at the end of each period.
+These meetings are an opportunity for the induction tutor and ECT to record and discuss progress, achievements, and areas for development and/or concerns – there must be no surprises!

 Both the induction tutor and ECT should be properly prepared before the progress review meeting.

-For the induction tutor, this includes capturing and maintaining evidence of ECT progress against the teacher standards, seeking feedback from mentors and other colleagues who have worked with the ECT in a professional capacity, for example, run specialist induction sessions or observed ECTs in the classroom.
+For the induction tutor, this includes capturing and maintaining evidence of ECT progress against the teacher standards, seeking feedback from mentors and other colleagues who have worked with the ECT in a professional capacity.

-Please see our guidance for completing progress reviews and assessments including example
+Please see our guidance for completing progress reviews including example

 .

-Meetings should be informed by descriptive evidence of an ECTs professional practice and performance against the teacher standards and progress made against any previous objectives/development targets set e.g. previous progress reviews.
-Objectives/targets should be reviewed and revised in relation to the government teacher standards (not the ECTE programme) and the individual needs and strengths of each ECT.
+Meetings should be informed by descriptive evidence of an ECTs practice and performance against the teacher standards and progress made against any previous objectives/development targets set e.g. previous progress reviews.
+Objectives/targets should be reviewed and revised in relation to the government teacher standards (not training as part of the ECTE – formerly ECF programme) and the individual needs and strengths of each ECT.

-Please see our guidance for completing progress reviews and formal assessments including example
+Please see our guidance for completing formal assessments including example

 .